nitishgupta/cis700dr/index.md

 The goal of this class was to understand the literature – old and new – on commonsense: knowledge acquisition, representation and reasoning – especially in the context of natural language understanding.

-You will read, present and discuss papers, and do two projects.
+You will read, present and discuss papers, and work on two projects.
 A small one in the first third of the semester, and a large and open ended one in the rest of the semester.

 ### Prerequisites

 Machine Learning class; CIS 419/519/520 or equivalent.
-Knowledge of NLP is recommended but not mandatory.
+NLP: Knowledge of NLP (equivalent to a basic Computational Linguistics/NLP class) is mandatory.

 ### Grading and Expectations

 There will be
-* **Course Projects** (40%) - The project will be done in teams of sizes 2 or 3; teams will proposed projects and consult us.
-We will have milestones along define a few intermediate stages and results will be reported and presented at the end of each stage.
+* **Course Projects** (50%) - The first project will be an individual project, and will focus on reproducing a relevant result from the literature (more detailes will be given later).
+The second project will be done in teams of size 2; teams will proposed projects and consult us.
+The first project will occupy the first third of the semester or so and will be presented once it is done.
+The second will begin then with a brief project proposal, and will consume your time until the end of the semester.
+We will have a couple of milestones along  the way, and results will be reported and presented at the end of each stage.

 * **Reading assignments** - Mandatory readings and additional recommended readings will be assigned every week.

-* **Critical Surveys** ( 6 + 6 + 6 + 12 = 30% ) - Four (4) times a semester you will write a short critical essay on one of the additional readings.
+* **Critical Surveys** (20%) - Four (4) times a semester you will write a short critical essay on one of the additional readings.
+In two of these you will be assigned as a discassant of a paper presentend by another student.

-* **Presentations** ( 20% ) - Once or twice you will present a paper from the additional readings (30 minutes, focusing on the mathematical/technical details of the paper).
-The presentations will be prepared in groups, whenever possible, and a group of presentations will form a coherent tutorial, whenever possible (more on that later).
+* **Presentations** (20%) - You will present two  papers from the additional readings (30 minutes, focusing on the mathematical/technical details of the paper).
+In some cases, the presentations will be prepared in groups, and a group of presentations will form a coherent tutorial.
+In all cases, following your presentation you will write a short summary of the paper and the discussion the followed (a template will be provided).

 * **Class Participation** ( 10% )